Skip to content

 • 0.1% fluorometholone eye drops: 4 times daily for 1–2 weeks; most cases improve

-• 0.3% gatifloxacin eye drops: 4 times daily, used with steroids (for differentiation from scleritis and prevention of secondary infection)
+• 0.3% gatifloxacin eye drops: 4 times daily, used with steroids (to differentiate from scleritis and prevent secondary infection)

 • 0.1% betamethasone eye drops: used for more severe inflammation

-If response to topical treatment is poor, consider switching to evaluation and treatment for scleritis.
-While topical steroids rapidly suppress symptoms, long-term or repeated use may increase the risk of recurrence and induce rebound hyperemia.
+If the response to topical treatment is poor, consider switching to evaluation and treatment for scleritis.
+While topical steroids rapidly suppress symptoms, long-term or repeated use may increase the risk of recurrence and induce “rebound” hyperemia.

 NSAIDs (nonsteroidal anti-inflammatory drugs)